5 Mistakes to Avoid at a Craft Show

 You need your space to be shoppable and encourage people to pick up items.
 If shoppers don’t feel comfortable touching because a fixture looks like it might fall over, or your products look too precious to touch, they won’t buy.

-If you want to learn how to create a display that shares your message and tells a story, check out my free email challenge: 5 DAYS TO A STANDOUT CRAFT SHOW DISPLAY
+You can also join my free email challenge: 5 DAYS TO A STANDOUT CRAFT SHOW DISPLAY

 BONUS TIP